 Why Go?

 Recess has been a fixture in this city since 2007, and it still earns it.
 The Tipp Hill location is a personal favorite for a late breakfast or unhurried lunch, while the campus spot on Harvard Place remains one of the only coffee shops in the University Hill area open late.
-The interiors feel lived-in — mismatched couches, local art on the walls, the kind of lighting that makes you want to stay for two more hours.
+The interiors feel lived-in, with mismatched couches, local art on the walls, and the kind of lighting that makes you want to stay for two more hours.
 Their signature espresso blend moves so fast that regulars buy it by the five-pound bag.
 Strong vegan and gluten-free pastry selection, too, if that matters to you.

 Go-To Order: Nitro Cold Brew on tap, or the Oat Milk Latte with one of the rotating vegan pastries alongside it.